awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 }
 ```

-To require a case\-sensitive evaluation of both the encryption context key and value, use the `kms:EncryptionContextKey` and `kms:EncryptionContext:` policy conditions together in the same policy statement\.
+To require a case\-sensitive evaluation of both the encryption context key and value, use the `kms:EncryptionContextKeys` and `kms:EncryptionContext:` policy conditions together in the same policy statement\.
 For example, in the following example policy statement, because the `StringEquals` operator is case sensitive, both the encryption context key and the encryption context value are case sensitive\.

 ```
 {